This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-How To Make Meringue Cookies
+How To Make Small Batch Meringue Cookies

-one foamy egg white in a mixing bowl
+Beating one egg white and cream of tartar in a glass bowl until foamy.

 three meringue cookies on a plate.